alice-lorenzi/Group-project/rdf.md

 ![Gemini intervention result 3](assets/images/gemini-intervention-result-3.png)

-<h2 style="color:#ff0000;">Triple of the Second missing information</h2>
+<h2 style="color:#ff0000;">✳️Triple of the Second missing information</h2>

-During the analysis of the ArCo dataset, we observed that the resource describing the Ospedale del Ceppo does not contain any value for the property [**a-cd:hasUse**](https://w3id.org/arco/ontology/context-description/hasUse).
+During the analysis of the [ArCo](http://wit.istc.cnr.it/arco/) dataset, we observed that the resource describing the [Ospedale del Ceppo](https://w3id.org/arco/resource/Site/4215fe83165269413c37c21663c3d94b) does not contain any value for the property [**a-cd:hasUse**](https://w3id.org/arco/ontology/context-description/hasUse).
 This represents an instance-level completeness gap, as the property is not instantiated for the resource despite being relevant for describing the functional history of a cultural property.

-The property **a-cd:hasUse** is used in the ArCo ontology to represent the different functions or uses of a cultural property over time.
+The property **a-cd:hasUse** is used in the [ArCo](http://wit.istc.cnr.it/arco/) ontology to represent the different functions or uses of a cultural property over time.
 It allows describing how a site or monument has been used, both in its current state and across different historical phases, thus supporting the reconstruction of its functional evolution.

 In particular, **a-cd:hasUse** may refer to both **historical uses** and **current uses** of a cultural property.
 However, for the purpose of this task, **we focus exclusively on the current use**, while historical uses are intentionally excluded from the scope of this enrichment.